 It would certainly raise an interesting constitutional question.
 Article I, section 6 grants freedom of speech for national legislators, and this ought to be protection enough

-(hat tip to Marty Lederman on Balkinization for bringing this discourse.net post to our attention).
+from political or legal threats (hat tip to Marty Lederman on Balkinization for bringing this discourse.net post to our attention).
 Precisely what sanctions would a member of Congress face for raising these practices in debate?

 The constitutional conundrum, though, is not the real issue.
 As we lead into the 2008 presidential election, the question of the United States' commitment to human rights will be a central matter, particularly where the rest of the world is concerned.
 Our candidates (repubs and dems) have erred on the side of jingoistic hysteria and like to rehearse "get tough" speeches and soundbites during the debates.
 Witness, for instance, the immediate negative reaction to Barack Obama when, in debate, he was asked by Brian Williams what the first thing he would do as president if a terrorist organization attacked the United States.
 Obama's response--that he would have an emergency response ready so we don't get caught in another Katrina--was deemed weak and offensive.